Stand out and learn more about the job opportunity

-When the interviewer asks if you have any questions, ask these job interview questions to establish yourself as a strong candidate for the position and to learn more about the opportunity you’re pursuing.
+When the interviewer says, “Do you have any questions for me?”, that’s a golden opportunitiy to establish yourself as a strong candidate for the position and to learn more about the opportunity you’re pursuing.

 The answer to this question could help you decide if this is a job you really want, and this is also an opportunity for you to demonstrate genuine interest in the job itself.
 Goals and mission statements are nice to know, but the day-to-day of a job will impact you directly every single day.